pygame/pygame/docs/reST/ref/gfxdraw.rst

 accepted for coordinates and radii.

-For functions like rectangle that accept a rect argument any (x, y, w, h) sequence is accepted, though :mod:`pygame.Rect` instances are prefered.
+For functions like rectangle that accept a rect argument any (x, y, w, h) sequence is accepted, though :mod:`pygame.Rect` instances are preferred.
 Note that for a :mod:`pygame.Rect` the drawing will not include ``Rect.bottomright``.
 The right and bottom attributes of a Rect lie one pixel outside of the Rect's boarder.